 Join thousands of international professionals and business owners to get weekly insights on health, wealth and happiness.

-RP: In the run-up to retirement, people often say they want to try new things and get the most of out of life.
+Robin Powell: In the run-up to retirement, people often say they want to try new things and get the most of out of life.

 But there’s something that psychologists call continuity theory, which often stops that happening.

 To put it simply, we instinctively prefer to stay as we are.

 Retirement expert Barry LaValley says a good financial planner can help you to match words with action.

 Barry LaValley: My view on it is, you do as much as you can as quickly as you can, and hope you can do it for thirty years.
 I believe life is meant to lived.
 Now that doesn’t mean that, in the first years of you being in control of this life, that you take all your financial resources and squander them.
 Because one of the big fears - and justifiably so - is you might outlive your money.
 At the same time, you don’t want to be a prisoner to anything, particularly your financial resources.

 So, figure out what you’ve got - my grandmother used to call it cutting your coat by your cloth, you’ve got to figure out how much cloth you have - and then just go and live life to its fullest.
 Because, you see, life will change and there will come a point - may come a point - when you can’t live the life that you want.
 And in the meantime, I don’t want you to enter that period of life going: “Darn, I wished I had.”

 Robin Powell: What, then, are the main contributors to a fulfilled retirement?
 Barry suggests there are five important ones.